Saigon is famous for its vibrant nightlife and food, but finding the best places is difficult for tourists, so is joining a tour a good idea?

 If you love seafood, this will be your favorite stop!

-We made way to a district famous for its seafood and dined in a restaurant full of locals.
+We made our way to a district famous for its seafood and dined in a restaurant full of locals.
 Our favorite dishes were the crab, scallops, and clams.

 With our stomachs already bursting, we also managed to try some traditional Vietnamese desserts.